ecs-org/ecs-docs/homepage/pages/about.md

 The system is composed of a Python/Django web application using Postgres as the database on the base of Ubuntu Linux.
 It is currently available in German language, but could be extended to support other languages.

-See [Development](development.html) for Sourcecode, Development and Interface documentation.
+See [Development](development.html) for Sourcecode for ECS, ECS-Appliance and Interface documentation.

 ### License